 - 1. MySQL Connector/J version 5.1.12 or later. - 2.
 JDK-1.7.0 or later. - 3.
-MySQL Enterprise Service Manager version 3.0 or later. - 4.
-The MySQL client application user must have SELECT privileges on the mysql.inventory table.
+MySQL Enterprise Service Manager version 3.2 or later. - 4.
+For MySQL 5.5, or earlier, the MySQL client application user must have SELECT privileges on the mysql.inventory table.
 This table contains the server UUID which is required to report the Query Analyzer data to the MySQL Enterprise Service Manager.
 Use the GRANT statement.
 For example: